Dorit Ungar Black

 - “Ensuring a Cost-Efficient Arbitration,” Executive Counsel Magazine (August/September 2012 issue) (co-authored with Richard J. Holwell)

-- “E-discovery and International Arbitration in the United States,” (Kluwer Law Int’l, 2014) (awaiting publication) (co-authored with Delyan Dimitrov)
+- “Electronic Discovery in International Arbitration,” International Arbitration in the United States (Wolters Kluwer, 2018) (co-authored with Delyan Dimitrov)

 Columbia Law School (LL.M., 2003)